 An avid music lover, whose tastes range from Rihanna to Rachmaninoff, Ono studied at the Peabody Conservatory of Music in Baltimore and remarkably still finds time to sing and play his cello – even taking to the concert stage to perform on occasion.
 His family also helps him stay grounded.

-UBC also gets to enjoy the lively engagement of his wife, Wendy, who trained as an immunologist at McGill and as a lawyer at Boston University.
+He is married to Wendy Yip, trained as an immunologist at McGill and as a lawyer at Boston University.
 She practised law for a decade, completed a legal fellowship at what is now the Asian American Justice Center, and taught patent law at the London School of Economics.
 She has volunteered with assorted schools and churches wherever she and her family have lived.
 They have two daughters, Juliana and Sarah.